-- The data suggests that obesity in children is an issue in the East ward.
-East ward has a greater proportion of reception age children measured as obese at 10.8% compared to 9.4% in Kent overall and a greater proportion of children at year 6 (10-11 years) also measuring as obese at 18.5% compared to 18.0% in Kent. - East ward has a greater proportion of live births where the child has a low weight (2500 grammes or less) at 5.9% compared to 5.8% for Kent.
+- The data suggests that obesity in children is an issue in East Ward.
+East Ward has a greater proportion of reception-aged children measured as obese, at 10.8% compared to 9.4% in Kent overall, and a greater proportion of children at year six (10-11 years) also measuring as obese, at 18.5% compared to 18.0% in Kent. - East Ward has a greater proportion of live births where the child has a low weight (under 2.5kg), at 5.9% compared to 5.8% for Kent.

-Impact of closure of East Ward Children's Centre on areas of deprivation.
+Impact of closure of East Ward Children's Centre on areas of deprivation